 To obtain the best tanning results (prior to your appointment):

--Wear dark, loose fitted clothing, and flip flops. -Avoid perfumes, lotions, deodorants, sunscreen and make-up. -Schedule appointments (waxing, mani/pedi) at least a day before your session.
-We recommend that you do not use: -Anti-acne products that exfoliate or dry the skin – accutane and salicylic acids may cause issues.
-Antibiotics and other medications that affect your skin may also alter your tan. -AHA products: Alpha hydroxy acids, glycolic, lactic, malic, citric and tartaric acids. -Retin-A type products (Retin-A, Renova, Tazorac, Tretinoin).
-They will cause faster fading. -BHA Products - Beta hydroxy acids, salicylic acids. -Toners containing Alcohols or Witch Hazel in higher amounts.
-Examine the ingredient list; if either is in the top 3, problems may occur. -Dove soap, Dove shower gel, or Curél Lotion.
-It can accelerate a tan to fade faster on some customers. -Hair-inhibiting lotions (Jergens etc.).
-They tend to make a sunless tan turn yellow. -Bar soaps - especially deodorant or antibacterial varieties. -Facial masks and exfoliating scrubs. -Pore type adhesive facial strips or “peel-off” masks. -A loofah, scrub brush, exfoliating gloves or any other abrasive body cleansing item.
-Simply use your hands to gently wash your skin.
-Friction is a sunless tan killer. -Body-hair bleach products. -Wax or depilatory hair removal products (Nair, Veet, Neet etc.). -Insect spray, perfume, body spray - when applied directly onto skin, these elements can remove or fade the tan.
+- Anti-acne products that exfoliate or dry the skin - AHA products: Alpha hydroxy acids, glycolic, lactic, malic, citric and tartaric acids. - Retin-A type products (Retin-A, Renova, Tazorac, Tretinoin). - BHA Products (Beta hydroxy acids, salicylic acids). - Toners containing alcohols or witch hazel in higher amounts.
+Examine the ingredient list; if either is in the top 3, problems may occur. - Dove soap, Dove shower gel, or Curél Lotion.
+It can accelerate a tan to fade faster on some customers. - Hair-inhibiting lotions (Jergens etc.).
+They tend to make a sunless tan turn yellow. - Bar soaps, especially deodorant or antibacterial varieties. - Facial masks and exfoliating scrubs. - Pore type adhesive facial strips or “peel-off” masks. - A loofah, scrub brush, exfoliating gloves or any other abrasive body cleansing item. - Body-hair bleach products. - Wax or depilatory hair removal products (Nair, Veet, Neet etc.). - Insect spray, perfume, body spray - when applied directly onto skin, these elements can remove or fade the tan.
 As a substitute, we suggest to either spray clothing directly or disperse a "mist" of spray that you can walk through.
-Other Tips

 A woman’s tan may develop differently during various hormonal changes; in the course of ovulation, menstruation or pregnancy.
 It may result as streaky, patchy, fade improperly or produce a lighter - or - no color outcome.